 Design thinking helps us be better business partners by providing a methodology to follow, evolving L&D from portraying reactive order-takers to proactive solution partners.
 Rather than accept the problem statement at face value, we empathize with our learners to understand, from their point of view, the challenges they face.
 And we maintain that connection with our learners throughout the solution design process.

 Empathy and understanding are the foundation upon which all design thinking principles rest.
-Design thinking helps us take a step back and start with problem-finding before moving into problem-solving.
+Using design thinking helps us take a step back and start with problem-finding before moving into problem-solving.
 When we take orders without doing the due diligence of understanding the problem, we do a disservice to the business by potentially wasting their money.
 We do an even bigger disservice to our learners by not providing the right remedy to solve their challenges.
 Design thinking is a structured—but not too rigid—format that engages with our business partners and our learners to keep our focus right where it belongs: on the learner.

 So, the next time your business partner self-diagnoses and dictates the remedy for their learners, consider applying the design thinking methodology.
 Making this recommendation will help you to serve the business as a better partner; ensure the business’s money is well invested; and refine the focus on the most important client: the learners.
 After all, whatever the business challenge or performance challenge is, it’s the learner we want to have impact on.
 Why would we design an experience that fails to serve their needs?